Patient Rights and Responsibilities

 - Honoring the designation of the hospital and campus as smoke-free.

-- Immediately reporting any allegations of abuse, neglect, harassment, or exploitation to the physician or nurse in charge, risk management department, or administration.
+- Immediately report any allegations of abuse, neglect, harassment, or exploitation to the physician or nurse in charge, risk management department, or administration.

 - Following the hospital’s rules and regulations.